-18.10 Amplitude Strategy
+18.11 Amplitude Strategy

-According to different types of input signals, users can choose the corresponding amplitude calculation strategy which can make the measurement of top value and bottom values more accurate.
+According to different types of input signals, users can choose the corresponding amplitude calculation strategy which can measure top and bottom values with more accuracy.

-Touch Config> Amplitude Strategy in the measure dialog box to recall the amplitude strategy dialog box:
+Touch Config > Amplitude Strategy in the measure dialog box to recall the amplitude strategy dialog box:

-A. Set the amplitude calculation strategy.
-When set to auto, the amplitude calculation strategy will be selected automatically according to the input signal to ensure the accuracy of the measured value
+- A. Set the amplitude calculation strategy.
+When set to Auto, the amplitude calculation strategy will be selected automatically according to the input signal to ensure the accuracy of the measured value - B. Set the top value calculation strategy.
+When set to Histogram, the value at the upper half of the waveform will be counted, and the value with the maximum probability will be identified as the top value; when set to max, the maximum value of the waveform will be identified as the top value

-- B. Set the top value calculation strategy.
-When set to histogram, the value greater than half of peak value will be counted, and the value with the maximum probability will be identified as the top value; when set to max, the maximum value of waveform will be identified as the top value - C. Set the base value calculation strategy.
-When set to histogram, the value less than half of peak value will be counted, and the value with the maximum probability will be identified as the base value; when set to min, the minimum value of waveform will be identified as the base value

-D. Return to previous menu
+- C. Set the base value calculation strategy.
+When set to Histogram, the value at the lower half of the waveform will be counted, and the value with the maximum probability will be identified as the base value; when set to min, the minimum value of the waveform will be identified as the base value - D. Return to the previous menu

-18.11 Threshold
+18.12 Threshold

 Measurement thresholds can be defined by the user.
 This is more flexible than fixed thresholds.
-For example, for pulse width measurement, the threshold can be specified rather than fixed at 50%.
-For rise time, the lower / upper thresholds can be specified rather than fixed at 10%/90%.
+For example, for pulse-width measurement, the threshold can be specified rather than fixed at 50%.
+For rise time, the lower / upper thresholds can be specified rather than fixed at 10% / 90%.

-Changing the default threshold may change the measurement results of relevant measurement items, such as: Period, frequency, +width, -width, +duty, -duty, +BWidth, -BWidth, delay, T@M, rise time, fall time, CCJ, cycles, rising edges, falling edges, edges, Ppulses, Npulses, and delay measurement.
+Changing the default threshold may change the measurement results of relevant measurement items, such as Period, frequency, +width, -width, +duty, -duty, +BWidth, -BWidth, delay, T@M, rise time, fall time, CCJ, cycles, rising edges, falling edges, edges, Ppulses, Npulses, and delay measurement.

-Touch $\mathit{Config} \gt \mathit{Threshold}$ in the measure dialog box to recall the threshold dialog box:
+Touch Config > Threshold in the measure dialog box to recall the threshold dialog box:

 - A. Set measurement threshold source

 - B. Set the type of threshold

 - C. Set the upper value

 - D. Set the middle value

 - E. Set the lower value

-- F. Return to previous menu
+- F. Return to the previous menu